What is a ‘Source of Funds’ check and how does it affect you?

-Be tolerant to bank clerks and tellers when you are asked to present further documentation or answer further questions.
+Be tolerant of bank clerks and tellers when you are asked to present further documentation or answer further questions.

 Bank employees must ask questions in relation to unusual transactions and high-value transactions.
-In particular instances, the bank may request for agreements, accounts or other documentation that confirms a customer’s explanation.
+In particular instances, the bank may request agreements, accounts, or other documentation that confirms a customer’s explanation.

 Proof of funds can be classified into:

-- Savings – this involves regular small payments from income such as a salary, pension or an anannuity and can be evidenced by a bank statement
+- Savings – this involves regular small payments from income such as a salary, pension or an annuity and can be evidenced by a bank statement

 - Release of pension – A copy of pension statement

-- Sale of shares – A copy of share release schedule or brokers share statement
+- Sale of shares – A copy of share release schedule or brokers share a statement

-- Sale of property – A sale agreement showing the funds are from property sale
+- Sale of property – A sale agreement showing the funds are from the property sale

 - Inheritance – A copy of the letter from executors stating the amount you receive as a beneficiary